StringEpsilon/UniversityOfBots/docs/README.md

 <img src="./img/time_conversion.png" />

 Other users will see their respective local time on the right hand side, where the screenshot says "Today at 20:00".

+### Automatic reputation.

+In addition to the `givereputation` command, Gauss also looks for certain keywords in a message along with an @Mention to award reputation points.
+Currently these keywords are:

+`thank thanks thx merci gracias ty tyvm`

+So `Thank you @Gauss!` would give Gauss 1 Bayes Point of reputation.

+Quoted parts of a message are ignored.
+There is also no limit to the number of people you can thank this way.